PACKED-vzw/resolver/INSTALL.md

 - Python2
 - python-virtualenv

-Additional packages such as `libmysqlclient-dev` (on Debian/Ubuntu) might be required to install some of the required Python packages
+Additional packages such as `libmysqlclient-dev` (on Debian/Ubuntu) might be required to install some of the required Python packages.

 ### Installation
 1. Clone the git repository or extract the archive containing the source